IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

     None

+  use_system_public_ip_pool (False, bool, None)
+    in public loadbalancer - Public IP address allocation done by system public IP pool or public subnet.

-  name (True, str, None)
+  subnets (True, list, None)
-    (Required for new resource) The load balancer's name.
+    (Required for new resource) The subnet where this Load Balancer will be provisioned.

+  ssl_ciphers (False, list, None)
+    None

   id (False, str, None)